sakixchy/Fate_Watch_Order/README.md

 # Design
 ## Color Scheme
 ![color scheme](assets/css/images/readme/wireframe/color-scheme.png) <br>
 The choosing of particular color palletes is with the intention of giving the character of feminine and softer tone for positive emotional effect.
-Generally, Anime fans are youthful and soft hearted, so to utilize this trait and paiting the website with these colors is a no brainer.
+Generally, Anime fans are youthful and soft hearted, so to utilize this trait and painting the website with these colors is a no brainer.
 ###### Color Names:
 - Cornflower blue
 - Tropical indigo
 - Majorelle Blue

 # Typhography
+#### Logo
+[handjet](https://fonts.google.com/?query=handjet) font was used for the logo to give it a retro look and give it that distinctive aesthetic in the realm of typical amime styling.
+#### Body
+[DM Sans](https://fonts.google.com/specimen/DM+Sans?query=DM+Sans) font was used for other segments of the page.
+It's because the font has an unique outline and extraordinarily thin.
+This compliments with other aspects of the website, therefore delivering playful experience.